franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Check why sometimes the message still unread even after appending it.
-  **BUG TRIGGER:** I think that sometimes a conflict with the consumer occurs, idk. (check it)
 - Fix bugs in reworked chat_display view:
   - Check the cases were messages are not read or not displayed (hint: has to do with views.py line 167).
   - This happens when messages are not displayed/appended in the view (yes, another bug from the new logic).